 Established in 1985, NEADS is one of Assam’s oldest and pioneer Non-Government Organisation in the field of development.
 As a registered organisation under Societies Registration Act 1860, NEADS began to work since the year 1987.
 During the early years, the organisation started its intervention in the geographically remote and vulnerable pockets of the district in the areas of awareness generation and capacity building on livelihood opportunities, mobilization of affected communities to participate in decisions which affect their lives and strengthening traditional flood coping mechanism among the peoples of Brahmaputra plains to mitigate miseries of recurrent flood.

 Since 1998 onwards, NEADS began to look beyond from its existing based area of Jorhat and expanded the remit to support development work in other districts of Upper Assam, and also responded to humanitarian crisis caused by emergency flood many a times since its inception.
 The organisation currently have its programmatic intervention in five districts of Upper Assam region and which has impacted the lives of many individuals, groups and communities by rendering services in the aspects of social and economic development.
-Today, with its presence in more than five hundred villages of vulnerable pockets, NEADS is working in the thematic focus on Disaster Risk Reduction and Humanitarian Response, Sustainable Livelihood, Education and Child Development and Gender in its intervention in its operational areas of Upper Assam.
+Today, with its presence in more than five hundred villages of vulnerable pockets, NEADS is working in the thematic focus on Disaster Risk Reduction and Humanitarian Response, Water, Sanitation & Hygiene (WASH), Vulnerable Livelihood, Education and Children, Gender Justice & Development in its intervention in its operational areas.